 The year 1970 was full of air pollution control milestones.
 Congress passed the Clean Air Act that year, and in Louisville the APCD began requiring permits for construction and operation of sources of air contaminants.
 Also of note, the APCD completed its first emissions inventory for Jefferson County.

 Over the years, the APCD began to implement reduction strategies for sources beyond large industrial polluters.
 In 1970, leaf burning was banned and in 1971 the APCD began ticketing drivers for smoking vehicles.

-Then in 1977, the Clean Air Act was amended.
-The new rules required several large scale pollution reduction programs in Louisville including the Vehicle Emissions Testing (VET) program which began in 1984.
-The VET program required annual emissions tests from all vehicles in Louisville, except construction and farm equipment.
+Then, in 1977, the Clean Air Act was amended.
+The new rules required several large-scale pollution reduction programs in Louisville, including the Vehicle Emissions Testing (VET) program.
+Starting in 1984, the VET program required annual emissions tests from all vehicles in Louisville, except construction and farm equipment.
 The amendments also required the APCD to review traffic-control plans for new development in Louisville.

 The Clean Air Act was amended again in 1990, bringing significant changes to the world of air pollution control.
 The federal government began to tighten tailpipe emission standards for vehicles and required the sale of cleaner-burning gasoline in the most polluted cities.
 In 1995, Louisville gas stations were required to sell reformulated gasoline to reduce smog-forming pollution from vehicle exhaust.
 The 1990 amendments also created the Acid Rain program to reduce sulfur dioxide (SO2) emissions nationwide as well as a federal program to reduce emissions of toxic pollutants.